2026 FIFA World Cup bids: CAF

 Moroccan Minister of Youth and Sports, Moncef Belkhayat, stated that: "The African Cup of Nations 2015 will be the first indicator of our ability to host a great event.
 Then we can confidently consider us as a candidate to host the World Cup 2026".
-However, in November 2014, Morocco asked to postpone the African Cup of Nations to summer due to the Ebola virus epidemic in West Africa, and lost its hosting rights in favor of Equatorial Guinea.
+However, in November 2014, Morocco asked to postpone the Africa Cup of Nations to summer due to the Ebola virus epidemic in West Africa, and lost its hosting rights in favour of Equatorial Guinea.

 Morocco lost bids to host the World Cup in 1994, 1998, 2006, and 2010 to the United States, France, Germany, and South Africa, respectively.

-Morocco successfully hosted the 2013 and 2014 FIFA Club World Cups and the 2018 African Nations Championship.
+Morocco successfully hosted the 2013 and 2014 FIFA Club World Cups, as well as the 2018 African Nations Championship.

 On 11 August 2017, Morocco officially announced a bid to host the 2026 FIFA World Cup.

-If successful, it would have been the second African country, after the 2010 tournament in South Africa.
+If successful, it would have been the second World Cup in an African country, after the 2010 tournament in South Africa.